-Children who were born prematurely, were seriously ill or needed surgery as infants, or who have known disabilities, all can benefit from early intervention.
-In these cases, services might be initiated when your child is only a few months old.
+In these cases, early intervention services might be initiated when your child is only a few months old.
 Sometimes delays become apparent when your baby or toddler is a little older.
 If you or your pediatrician notice that some important developmental milestones aren’t being met, you may be referred for early intervention services.